Lasse-Jaara/SummerGame/README.md

 - Experiment with core game mechanics of prototype
 - Build a playable version for testing
 - Learn to use **pygame**

 ## 🚀 How to Run on Visual Studio Code
+1. Run main.exe in SummerGame\Game\dist
+2. Get it also from https://jupresson.itch.io/summergame

+## 🚀 How to Run on Visual Studio Code